-When a commercial property is leased out for business on rent, the tenant needs to carry out improvements to the property either before occupying the property or after he occupies it.
-Tenant improvements are always a contentious area in a leasing transaction and unless the parties to the lease are careful in defining their rights and obligations, there may be disputes that have to be taken to a court of law involving a lot of time and money for both the tenant and the landlord.
+When a commercial property is leased out for business on rent, the tenant needs to improve the property either before occupying the property or after occupying it.
+Tenant improvements are always a contentious area in a leasing transaction.
+Unless the parties to the lease are careful in defining their rights and obligations, there may be disputes that have to be taken to a court of law involving a lot of time and money for both the tenant and the landlord.

 When you have rented your building to a tenant, there are many circumstances in which disputes may arise between you.
-The tenancy is fully governed by the rental agreement or lease deed executed by the tenant at the time of entering into the property.
+The tenancy is fully governed by the rental agreement or lease deed executed by the tenant when entering the property.

-If the tenant undertakes some changes to the rented property without your consent or does something to which you have not consented, it leads to a lot of risks involved In Tenant Improvement to you as a Landlord.
+If the tenant undertakes some changes to the rented property without your consent or does something to which you have not consented, it leads to many risks involved In Tenant Improvement to you as a Landlord.

 When a commercial building is rented out, the tenant requires certain changes and additions to be made to the property for him to make use of the property for his purposes.
 This depends on